 The Tulsa CARES Farmers’ Market provides clients access to on-site fresh fruits and vegetables, eggs, and bread twice per month.
 For clients who are not case managed by Tulsa CARES, physicians may directly refer patients with multiple health conditions or risk factors to the Farmers’ Market.
 These clients receive customized recommendations and one on one support from the dietetics team that is medically-tailored and designed to help support clients reach their health goals through optimal nutrition.

 To sign up for this month's Farmers' Market, click here.

-Tulsa CARES’ grocery pantry allows eligible clients to privately shop once per month and select from a variety of food items, including produce, meat, and dairy, as well as essential household goods.
+Tulsa CARES’ market allows eligible clients to privately shop once per month and select from a variety of food items, including produce, meat, and dairy, as well as essential household goods.
 Many items are color-coded to guide clients along their individualized food plan, and we promote client choice by allowing clients to select food based on their own preferences.